 - Increased Urinary Tract Infections (UTIs).
 These may occur because low levels of this hormone cause thinning of the urethra tissues.

 These are the significant symptoms experts suggest you look out to know if you have estrogen deficiency.
-However, you may experience some symptoms but end up being diagnosed with another medical condition instead of this deficiency.
+However, you may experience some symptoms but end up being diagnosed with another medical condition instead of this deficiency, because they can have other causes as well.
 So, the only way you can be sure you have estrogen deficiency is by getting a test.

 If you’d rather not take the home test, you can go to your doctor for the test.
 However, note that there are different estrogen tests conducted because there are different types of estrogen.
 The three commonly tested types of estrogen are (2):